wordlesspirate/be-nc-news-project/README.md

 - `npm i -D mocha`
 - `npm i -D supertest`

-(Alternatively, run `npm i` in your terminal to install all necessary tools through your `package.json` file.)
+(Alternatively, run `npm i` in your terminal to install all necessary tools through the `package.json` file.)

 ## Step 3 - Running the tests